 The units described below provide vital support to the university’s academic mission and to the academic departments charged with fulfilling that mission.

-Continuing Education is located on 807 Jackson Street in Downtown Alexandria.
+Continuing Education is housed in LSUA’s College of Business and located on 807 Jackson Street in Downtown Alexandria.
 The unit supports the university’s commitment to lifelong learning by offering the communities of Central Louisiana opportunities for personal enrichment and professional development and training.
 Course topics include computers and technology, exam preparation and certification, and health and wellness.
 In addition, Continiung Education offers an innovative leadership program to current or potential business and organization leaders in Central Louisiana.
 Offered annually, Leadership Cenla prepares participants for new challenges and provides the skills and exposure needed to add leadership equity to any business or organization.
-For more information about Continuing Education course offerings, call (318) 473-6495 or e-mail email@example.com.
+For more information about Continuing Education course offerings, call (318) 473-6495 or e-mail firstname.lastname@example.org.

 Information and Educational Technology Services